 If testing identifies more severe problems, your physical therapist may collaborate with a physician or surgeon to obtain special diagnostic testing, such as an MRI.
 Physical therapists work closely with physicians and other health care providers to ensure that you receive an accurate diagnosis and the treatment and care you need.

 How Can a Physical Therapist Help?

-In all but the most extreme cases, conservative care (such as physical therapy) often produces better results in treating a herniated disc than surgery or pain medications, such as opioids.
+In all but the most extreme cases, conservative care (such as physical therapy) often produces better results in treating a herniated disk than surgery or pain medications, such as opioids.

 Your physical therapist will work with you to design a specific treatment program that will speed your recovery, including exercises and treatments that you can do at home.
 Physical therapy will help you return to your normal lifestyle and activities.
 The time it takes to heal the condition varies, but results can be achieved in 2 to 8 weeks or less, when a proper posture, pain-reduction, stretching, and strengthening program is implemented.

-During the first 24 to 48 hours following your diagnosis of a herniated disc, your physical therapist may advise you to:
+During the first 24 to 48 hours following your diagnosis of a herniated disk, your physical therapist may advise you to:

 - Rest the area by avoiding any activity that causes worsening symptoms in the arms or legs.